 Development of tourism infrastructure

-Support to development of sustainable tourism infrastructure and services should contribute to strengthening its long-term competitiveness by supporting actionsaimed at a shift towards sustainable, innovative and digital tourism.
+Support to development of sustainable tourism infrastructure and services shall contribute to strengthening the sector’s long-term competitiveness by supporting projects aimed at a shift towards sustainable, innovative and digital tourism.

 Development of defence infrastructure

-Support to the infrastructure for defence research and training should contribute to the development of the defence industry targeting the achievement of strategic autonomy of the Union.
+Support to the operation and upgrade of existing infrastructures or the installation new ones for defence purposes, such as test or training facilities.
+These infrastructures refer not only to the traditional air, land and sea component, but also to emerging domains such as space and cyber.
+They can be used also for the demonstration, testing and certification of defence systems or technologies developed in the context of the European Defence Fund as well as dual-use systems and technologies.

 Offshore development for decarbonisation